 - Work tender points for several extra seconds.

 - Move onto the next point and repeat until all the lymphatic points are massaged.
 If you have a lot of tender points, please see note below.

 It seems like a lot of points, but it really only takes 2 or 3 minutes to get them all done!
 And you can give yourself this self lymphatic massage while you’re watching TV, while you’re on your lunch break….heck, even while your at a red light.

 Important Note: Do not massage a bruise or an injury.
-If you find that you have a lot of tender points, your body may be overwhelmed with toxins, so don’t massage them all at one time (and if that’s the case, please do me a favor and read my infrared sauna post HERE – you need it the most!).
+If you find that you have a lot of tender points, your body may be overwhelmed with toxins, so don’t massage them all at one time.
 If your body has too many accumulated toxins, massaging all the tender points may make you feel flu-like as the toxins are being unclogged and released.
 If that’s the case, just proceed slowly and massage a few points at a time.

 The soreness may not go away immediately, but you are indeed helping clear the congestion (and you’ll probably notice a difference in how you feel!).
 Over time if you keep massaging these points daily, you’ll notice that the tenderness will go away, which is just what we want!
 That means you’ve successfully cleared the blockage and made a huge step at helping your lymphatic system run more smoothly!
 Woohoo! 🙂